 Even without accessory-after-the-fact charges, the friends’ fate turns on what they knew, and what they intended, when they allegedly decided to help the alleged bomber “clean” his dorm room.

 A person charged as an accessory after the fact will be acquitted if she can present evidence that she either didn’t know the perpetrators or didn’t know about the crime.
 For example, in the Boston Marathon bombing case, if a janitor at the alleged bomber’s dorm had dumped the backpack of fireworks in a dumpster under the assumption it was garden-variety garbage, the janitor couldn’t be convicted as an accessory after the fact even though she disposed of evidence.

 Under federal law, a person charged as an accessory after the fact may be convicted even if the principal felon is acquitted.
 This means that, so long as the government proves that the accessory defendant knew a crime had been committed and aided the alleged (though acquitted) principal in concealing evidence or avoiding arrest, conviction, or punishment, the defendant can be convicted as an accessory after the fact.
-So, if the three friends in the Boston Marathon bombing case knew about the bombings, knew that their friend was sought in connection with that crime, and helped him dispose of possible evidence, they could be convicted regardless of what happens to the bombing suspect himself.
+So, if the three friends in the Boston Marathon bombing case knew about the bombings, knew that their friend was sought in connection with that crime, and helped him dispose of possible evidence, they could be convicted regardless of what were to happen to the bombing suspect himself.

 Here are a few of the defenses that a person charged as an accessory after the fact may raise.

 If a person charged as an accessory after the fact doesn’t know that the principal committed a crime, the person cannot be convicted.
 In the example above of the dorm janitor, she did not know that the dorm occupant was allegedly involved in a crime when she took the backpack to dispose of it, so she would be acquitted if charged.